 United Way Partner Agencies will provide an array of health and human services in Umatilla and Morrow Counties of Oregon including emergency services such as hot meals, food baskets, clothing, shelter, rent-mortgage assistance, prescription assistance and utility payments; domestic violence services include shelter and counseling; after school, weekend and summer programs for children and youth; meaningful community involvement for youth and senior citizens; disaster services; and hospice programs.

 A 15% processing fee is taken from all non-affiliated designations.
 This is to offset the cost of processing designated donations (acquiring proof of 501 (c) (3) status, correspondence, and bookkeeping).
 This processing fee is not applied to designations to applicant agencies, nor is it applied to funds allocated from the United Way of Umatilla & Morrow Counties Community Impact Fund.

 A 10% Pledge Loss allowance was kept in reserve to cover unfulfilled pledges throughout the pledge year.
 If the pledge loss is less than anticipated, the excess funds will be distributed the following year.

 The United Way Community Spirit Fund, a quasi-endowment fund dropped after being moved to another financial service provider and with a slightly higher degree of risk in the Spring of 2015.
 It appears to be stable and on a slight upswing.
 Donations from the community campaign are not invested in the fund, only monies designated for that purpose or from additional fundraisers are put into this fund.
-The decision of the board for this fiscal period was to not add to the Spirit Fund, but to use all available revenue for distribution to partner organizations.
+The decision of the board for this fiscal period was to not add to the Spirit Fund from golf tournament proceeds, but to use all available revenue for distribution to partner organizations.

 Banner Bank continues to donate office space in their building on a month to month contract at 125 SE Court Avenue, Suite B, Pendleton, OR 97801.